German Greens launch chancellor bid as Merkel bloc squabbles - WTMJ

 Associated Press

-BERLIN (AP) — Germany’s environmentalist Greens were set to announce Monday who will make the party’s first run for the chancellery in September’s national election, while a power struggle in Chancellor Angela Merkel’s center-right bloc entered its second week.
+BERLIN (AP) — Germany’s environmentalist Greens chose co-leader Annalena Baerbock on Monday to make their first bid for the chancellery in the country’s September election, while a power struggle in Chancellor Angela Merkel’s center-right bloc entered its second week.

-The Greens’ smooth staging of the announcement of which of their co-leaders, Annalena Baerbock or Robert Habeck, will seek Germany’s top job contrasts with the increasingly heated standoff in Merkel’s Union bloc.
+Baerbock’s nomination was unveiled by the party’s other co-leader, Robert Habeck, in a smoothly staged announcement that contrasted with the increasingly heated standoff in Merkel’s Union bloc.

 The Sept.
 26 parliamentary election is unpredictable, in part because the incumbent isn’t seeking re-election.
-Merkel vowed in 2018 not to seek a fifth four-year term, and no single obvious successor was ready to step up.
+Merkel vowed in 2018 not to seek a fifth four-year term.

-The governors of Germany’s two most populous states, Armin Laschet and Markus Soeder, are battling for the center-right nomination to succeed her.
-They missed a self-imposed deadline to agree by Sunday.

 Recent polls have shown the Greens running second behind the Union and ahead of Germany’s traditional big center-left party, the Social Democrats.